ajnelson/upartsfs/README.md

 * https://github.com/andreax79/partsfs - Basically the project I want to write, except it's a Linux kernel module, and uses its own partition table parsers.
 I'd like FUSE for use in other OS's.
 * http://code.google.com/p/libewf/wiki/Mounting - `ewfmount` presents a whole "raw" disk image stored in E01 format, but does no interpretation of the image's contents.
+* vdfuse - VirtualBox-based partition-presenting FUSE file system.
+Meets some of the output goals of this project, with an included VirtualBox format bridge.
+From a documentation skim, it appears to be a merge of a virtual block device and a partition table interpreter.
+It is unclear what version of the tool one would want to use, though.
+[Here's one](https://github.com/jonathanxavier/vdfuse) that claims heavy hacking from the upstream version, and [a fork with bug fixes](https://github.com/SophosLabs/vdfuse).
+I haven't inspected what the partition parser is, though I assume it's whatever the running kernel uses, as the real heavy lifting of this code would have to be a virtual block device.
+According to the SophosLabs README, it appears to balk at multi-thread access to a partition or the whole disk -- an artifact of VirtualBox's API?

 Project status